mirage/jitsu/README.md

 $ opam depext xenctrl libvirt xen-api-client
 ```

-The latest release of Jitsu is not available in the main `opam` repository yet, but can be installed by pinning the latest version:
+The latest release of Jitsu is available in `opam`.
+To install:

 ```
-$ opam pin add jitsu 'https://github.com/mirage/jitsu.git#0.2.0'
 $ opam install jitsu
 ```

 To install the latest development version of Jitsu, you can pin Jitsu to the current master branch on Github.
 This version is *unstable* and changes frequently.

 ```
-$ opam pin add jitsu 'https://github.com/mirage/jitsu.git'
+$ opam pin add jitsu --dev
 $ opam install jitsu
 ```